-The calculations were carried out using the ABINIT implementation32 of density-functional theory (DFT) with Perdew-Burke-Ernzerhof33 version of the generalized gradient approximation (GGA) for electron exchange and correlation.
-All calculations were performed on the four-formula-unit computational cell shown in Fig. 1, even though the primitive cell is smaller in the

-FIG. 2: Ground state energy per formula unit (eV) vs. volume per formula unit (Å3) for $\tilde{\alpha}$, $\tilde{\beta}$, and cubic cristobalite structures of SiO2.

-$\hat{\beta}$ structure, and the Brillouin zone was sampled by a $4 \times 4 \times 4$ Monkhorst-Pack grid.34 Structural properties were computed using projector augmented-wave35 potentials converted from ultrasoft pseudopotentials36 with a plane-wave cutoff of 22 Ha unless otherwise specified, while phonon frequencies, eigenvectors, and Born charges were computed37 using norm-conserving Trouiller-Martins pseudopotentials38 at an energy cutoff of 50 Ha (after repeating the structural relaxation using these potentials).
+The calculations were carried out using the ABINIT implementation of density-functional theory with Perdew-Burke-Ernzerhof version of the generalized gradient approximation (GGA) for electron exchange and correlation.
+Since it is the smallest unit cell that contains both $\tilde{\alpha}$ and $\tilde{\beta}$ structures, all calculations were performed on the fourformula-unit computational cell shown in Fig. 1, even though the primitive cell is smaller in the $\tilde{\beta}$ structure.
+The Brillouin zone was sampled by a $4 \times 4 \times 4$ Monkhorst-Pack grid.
+Structural properties were computed using projector augmented-wave potentials converted from ultrasoft pseudopotentials with a plane-wave cutoff of 22 Ha unless otherwise specified, while phonon frequencies, eigenvectors, and Born charges were computed using norm-conserving Trouiller-Martins pseudopotentials at an energy cutoff of 50 Ha (after repeating the structural relaxation using these potentials).
 The acoustic sum rule was imposed on the force constants, and charge neutrality was imposed on the Born charges.
-Throughout the paper, the symmetry analysis associated with crystal space groups has been carried out using the Bilbao package.^{39,40}
+Throughout the paper, the symmetry analysis associated with crystal space groups has been carried out using the BILBAO package.